CarolineChirenje/blueprint1989/docs/technical documents/Infisical-Ubuntu-Deployment.md

-# Deploying the Vitara API with Infisical on Ubuntu
+﻿# Deploying the Divvy API with Infisical on Ubuntu

-This guide covers setting up the Vitara API on an Ubuntu server using Infisical to manage secrets.
+This guide covers setting up the Divvy API on an Ubuntu server using Infisical to manage secrets.
 The API runs as a systemd service under .NET 10, with secrets (DB connection string, JWT keys, Vapid keys, WebAuthn config) fetched from Infisical at startup.

 ---